facelessuser/coloraide/docs/src/markdown/temperature.md

 ## Limitations

 All algorithms to calculate to and from CCT have some limitations.
-This may be that the algorithm is only good for a specific range, it may be be it can only maintain accuracy of ∆~uv~ within a specific range.
+This may be that the algorithm is only good for a specific range of temperature, it may be be that it can only maintain accuracy of ∆~uv~ within a specific range.

 The further a color is away from the black body curve, the less accurate CCT may be, or it may be entirely inaccurate altogether.
-Isotherms, the further out the reach, will eventually cross and make associating a color with a temperature accurately impossible.
-If the input exceeds the algorithm's specified temperature range, the values may not be accurate as well.
+Isotherms, the further out they reach, will eventually cross and make associating a color with a temperature accurately impossible.
+If the input exceeds the algorithm's specified temperature range, the values may not be inaccurate and/or the behavior undefined

 ## Algorithm's